“Never do anything to attract enemy fire – It annoys those around you”

 In a hurry to make your comm window?
 Try these: Field Expedient Antenna Syatems

 Speaking of “clandestine comms”, you may need a stealthy, reliable radio to go along with your stealthy antennas…This one is a tried and proven winner.

 Or for more tactical field ruggedness, this long range Recon set: AN/TRC-77 radio set

 Or my personal favorite for covert ops, AN/GRC-109 Special Forces radio set

-Another option that takes some equipment and planning is to actually locate the radio remotely from your operating position:
+Another option that takes some equipment and planning is to actually locate the radio and antenna remotely from your operating position:

 Above: An AN/PRC-47 HF SSB/CW transceiver operated by an AN/GRA-6 remote control set over infantry field telephone wire.
 The radio can be up to 2 miles from the operator and can be remotely turned on or off without a local operator.
 That system works great if you can swing it.